The Université du Québec à Montréal (UQAM) is a French-language university.

 Prospective students: please visit our dedicated site Studying at UQAM.

 UQAM’s central campus and its Pierre-Dansereau Science Complex are located in the heart of two of central Montreal’s liveliest districts: the Quartier Latin [Latin Quarter] and the Quartier des spectacles [Entertainment District].
 UQAM is directly accessible from the Berri-UQAM and Place-des-Arts metro stations.
 Bicycle paths and self-service bike stations also serve all its pavilions.

 UQAM offers more than 300 study programs in seven main areas: arts, communications, education, management, political science and law, science, and social sciences.
 Many of these programs are unique in Quebec, Canada and North America.

-In addition to its Montreal campus, UQAM has three other campuses in the metropolitan region, enabling students to pursue their studies closer to home.
-The Lanaudière, Laval and Longueuil campuses offer full study programs, as well as several day, evening or weekend courses.
+In addition to its Montreal campus, UQAM has four other campuses in the metropolitan region, enabling students to pursue their studies closer to home.
+The Lanaudière, Laval, Longueuil and Montérégie-Ouest campuses offer full study programs, as well as several day, evening or weekend courses.